Art Students League of New York: History

+19th century

-Founded in 1875, the League's creation came about in response to both an anticipated gap in the program of the National Academy of Design's program of classes for that year, and to longer-term desires for more variety and flexibility in education for artists.
+Founded in 1875, the League's creation came about in response to both an anticipated gap in the art instruction program of classes at New York's National Academy of Design for that year, and to longer-term desires for more variety and flexibility in education for artists than it was felt the Academy provided.
 The breakaway group of students included many women, and was originally housed in rented rooms at 16th Street and Fifth Avenue.

-When the Academy resumed a more typical—but liberalized—program in 1877, there was some feeling that the League had served its purpose, but its students voted to continue its program, and it was incorporated the following year.
+When the Academy resumed a more typical but liberalized program in 1877, there was some feeling that the League had served its purpose, but its students voted to continue its program, and it was incorporated the following year.
 Influential board members from this formative period included painter Thomas Eakins and sculptor Augustus Saint-Gaudens.
 Membership continued to increase, forcing the League to relocate to increasingly larger spaces.

 The League participated in the founding of the American Fine Arts Society (AFAS) in 1889, together with the Society of American Artists and the Architectural League, among others.
 The American Fine Arts Building at 215 West 57th Street, constructed as their joint headquarters, has continued to house the League since 1892.
 Designed in the French Renaissance style by one of the founders of the AFAS, architect Henry Hardenbergh (in collaboration with W.C.
 Hunting & J.C.
 Jacobsen), the building is a designated New York City Landmark and is listed on the National Register of Historic Places.

 In the late 1890s and early 1900s an increasing number of women artists came to study and work at the League many of them taking on key roles.
-Among them were Wilhelmina Weber Furlong and her husband Thomas Furlong.
+Among them was Wilhelmina Weber Furlong, accompanied by her husband Thomas Furlong.
 The avant-garde couple served the league in executive and administrative roles and as student members throughout the American modernism movement.
 Alice Van Vechten Brown, who would later develop some of the first art programs in American higher education, also studied with the league until prolonged family illness sent her home.

 The painter Edith Dimock, a student from 1895 to 1899, described her classes at the Art Students League:

 In his official biography, My Adventures as an Illustrator, Norman Rockwell recounts his time studying at the school as a young man, providing insight into its operation in the early 1900s.